 Dundarave is also right on the water and connected to Ambleside by the seawall, making the area a great place for walks.
 And finally, just a couple of minutes away is the West Vancouver Aquatic Centre.
 The facility has one of the region’s best swimming pools, making it a fabulous place to visit most years if you have kids or want some indoor exercise.

-Also on the North Shore, in North Vancouver, there is the Shipyards District.
+Also on the North Shore, there is the Shipyards District in North Vancouver.
 There you’ll find more Christmas lights as well as free ice-skating opportunities.

 Other places to check out on the North Shore this time of year are the Local Ski Hills (which offer snowshoeing, tubing and other winter activities).
 There are also Christmas attractions like Canyon Lights at Capilano Suspension Bridge, the Peak of Christmas at Grouse Mountain, and the Holiday Hi-Light Festival at the Park and Tilford Gardens in North Vancouver.